PlanSys2/PlanSys2.github.io/tutorials/docs/simple_example.rst

 3- Actions implementation
 -------------------------

 The actions in the domain are *move*, *charge* and *ask_charge*.
-It will contains a "fake" implementation.
+It will contain a "fake" implementation.
 Each node that implements an action is called *action performer*.
 Each action will take some seconds to execute, only incrementing a ``progress`` value and displaying it in the terminal.
 Each action in PlanSys2 is a `managed node <https://design.ros2.org/articles/node_lifecycle.html>`_ , also known as *lifecycle node*.
 When active, it will iterativelly call a function to perform the job.
 Let's analyze the code of *move* action in ``src/move_action_node.cpp``: